 These things seem obvious to me now, but these minuscule lessons took years to learn.
 How can that be possible?

-Naturally, this ‘failure’ makes us feel worse, and we become even less able to solve the problem, as we’ve now got even more to feel bad about.
+One reason is that, put simply, anxiety is awful.
+It acts as its own defence: we’re so distracted by how unpleasant it feels that we can barely focus on doing anything about it.
+We just waste our energy wishing it was gone.
+This ‘failure’ makes us feel worse, and we become even less able to solve the problem, as we’ve now got even more to feel bad about.

 It’s likely that you’re reading this in a familiar place, or at least in a place where you’ve been before.
 I’d like you to pause for a moment, and consciously notice something – anything – which surprises you about this place.